AzurAPI/v2/source/includes/_ship.md

 # Ship Information
-<aside class="notice">Some Discord servers may consider certain Azur Lane skins NSFW.
-If you are developing a bot for a specific server, you should discuss how this functionality should be implemented prior to designing a final implementation</aside>
+<aside class="precaution">Some Discord servers may consider certain skins as NSFW.
+If you are developing a bot for a specific server, Do discuss how commands should be implemented before designing</aside>
 > The functions below returns JSON structured like this:

 ```json